TaxStatsCloud/SubmitSmart/replit.md

 - Prioritize user experience and workflow efficiency
 - Maintain comprehensive documentation
 - Implement proper error handling and loading states
+- **Critical Priority**: Maximum accuracy in all filings with comprehensive supporting documentation
+- **Auditor Trust**: Build features that provide transparency and detailed audit trails
+- **Documentation Guidance**: Provide hints and support for users to upload correct documentation
+- **Authority Compliance**: Ensure all filings meet the highest standards for HMRC and Companies House acceptance

 ## Strategic Staged Rollout Plan